Intersecting Defects and Supergroup Gauge Theory: The topological string theory side

 Roughly speaking, the distance between the NS5's encodes the YM coupling constant (instanton counting parameter) while the separations between the D5's encode the Coulomb and (anti-)fundamental mass parameters.
 The Higgsing procedure considered in the previous section consists to move on the Higgs branch by recombining all the (e.g. right-most) semi-infinite D5's with the internal ones and resolving the intersections by pulling out the corresponding NS5, while in the process $r$ D3's wrapping the time direction and the $\mathbb{C}_\q$ plane and $c$ D3's wrapping the time direction and the $\mathbb{C}_{\t^{-1}}$ plane in a direction orthogonal to the $(p,q)$-plane are also stretched (Table \ref{tab:IIBdef}).

-The world-volume of the defect theory is supported by the intersecting system of D3's, with the FI parameters describing their position relative to the remaining NS5-D5 branes, describing the remaining bulk d.o.f. (free hyper).
+The world-volume of the defect theory is supported by the intersecting system of D3's (generalizing the well-known configurations introduced in \cite{Hanany:1996ie,Aharony:1997ju}, see also \cite{Benvenuti:2016wet}), with the FI parameters describing their position relative to the remaining NS5-D5 branes, describing the remaining bulk d.o.f. (free hyper).
 Since they are stacked, only one independent FI is expected.